heyitscesar/HDR-Brightness-Control/current-context.md

 ### 2. React Frontend (`/src`)

 -   **User Interface:** A single-page application built with React, TypeScript, and Tailwind CSS that functions as the control panel.
+-   **Graceful Degradation (Demo Mode):** If the frontend cannot connect to the backend on any of the specified ports, it automatically enters a "Demo Mode".
+It displays a clear banner and loads a static set of sample monitors, allowing the UI to be explored even without a live backend connection.
--   **Real-Time Data:** It establishes a persistent WebSocket connection to the backend.
+-   **Real-Time Data:** When connected to a live backend, it establishes a persistent WebSocket connection.
 All data displayed on the monitor cards is pushed from the server in real-time.
--   **Advanced Configuration:** The settings modal now includes a **UI for monitor mapping**.
-Users can automatically detect valid Monitorian device IDs and select the correct one from a dropdown, solving the primary usability issue of previous versions.
+-   **Advanced Configuration:** The settings modal includes a **UI for monitor mapping**.
+Users can automatically detect valid Monitorian device IDs and select the correct one from a dropdown, solving a primary usability issue.
--   **Dynamic Discovery:** The frontend probes a list of fallback ports to find and connect to the active backend server.
+-   **Dynamic Discovery:** The frontend probes a list of fallback ports to find and connect to the active backend server's API and WebSocket.

 ---